Information About "Going Transient"

 How do I "Go Transient?"

 Obtain an application from the other institution and apply as a transient student.
 Submit a transient letter, which may be obtained in the UGA Registrar's Office in the Hunter Holmes Academic Building or through the Athena system.
 You must be in good academic standing at UGA to obtain a transient letter.
-From the "Student Records" menu, select "Request Enrollment Verification."
+From the "Student" menu, select the "Transcript & Enrollment Verification" drop down menu and click on "Request Enrollment Verification."
 Choose the current term, and "Transient Letter" for "Verification Type."
 Choose how you want the letter delivered, fill in the address or fax number, and click "Submit."

 When you have completed your coursework, you must request that a transcript be sent from the other institution to the UGA Office of Undergraduate Admissions.
 The transcript can be sent electronically to the University of Georgia Office of Undergraduate Admissions Electronic transcript Server, or via mail to University of Georgia Office of Undergraduate Admissions, Terrell Hall Rm 212, 210 S Jackson St., Athens, GA 30602.
 (If an electronic request form will not process a request without a specific email address, email@example.com may be used.)